Japanese Input with Fedora 40, Fcitx5, Wayland

 sudo dnf install fcitx5 fcitx5-autostart fcitx5-anthy fcitx5-configtool

-Note that fcitx5-autostart package is a custom Fedora package that basically just puts a script in your /etc/profile.d/ directory like this:
+Note that the fcitx5-autostart package is a custom Fedora package that basically just puts a script in your /etc/profile.d/ directory like this:

 if [ ! "$XDG_SESSION_TYPE" = "tty" ] # if this is a gui session (not tty)